InformaticsMatters/fragmentor/README.md

 As this step is driven by the database it it possible to run multiple standardisation/fragmentation steps for different vendor/libraries followed by a single create_inchi step.

+> Optional parameter add_backup: default: yes

+If set to yes, this automatically backs up the database after the Inchi play.
+Note that this defaults to "yes" as at this stage the data import for a new library would be complete.

 ## Extract a Neo4j Dataset to S3.